Calling all curry lovers!

 Drop me a line below to let me know YOUR favorite way to enjoy curry, and if you enjoyed this recipe, share it with your friends!

-Be sure to check out any one of my Meal Plans for unique, gluten-free, dairy-free, delicious recipes that will help you get - and stay - lean - plus daily menus, shortcuts and more!
+Be sure to check out any one of my Meal Plans for gluten-free, dairy-free, delicious recipes that will help you get - and stay - lean - plus daily menus, shortcuts and more!

 - Chandalia, Manisha, et all.
 “Beneficial Effects of High Dietary Fiber Intake in Patients with Type 2 Diabetes Mellitus.”
 The New England Journal of Medicine.
 May 11, 2000.
 Web. http://www.nejm.org/doi/full/10.1056/NEJM200005113421903